 The wheel-shaped cheese is an ivory-yellow colour inside, with a slightly grainy, supple texture.

-It is made from unpasteurized whole milk from “tarine”, “montbéliarde”, and “abondance” breeds of cows, from batches of milk from the morning’s milking, combined with that from the evening before.
+Tomme d’Abondance cheese is made from whole raw milk from “tarine”, “montbéliarde”, and “abondance” breeds of cows, from batches of milk from the morning’s milking, combined with those from the evening before.

-The milk is heated in a copper cauldron to 90 F (32 C) so as to heat the curd that forms without cooking it.
+The milk is heated in a copper cauldron to 32 C (90 F) so as to heat the curd that forms without cooking it.
 The curd is then cut, drained, put in a round wooden mould and pressed for a day with a weight on it.
 It is salted either by hand or in brine.

-The cheeses are then aged a minimum of 90 days to 6 months on spruce boards at a temperature of 54 F (12 C) and a humidity of 95%.
+The cheeses are then aged a minimum of 90 days to 6 months on spruce boards at a temperature of 12 C (54 F) and a humidity of 95%.
 They are brushed with brine and turned while aging.